European Studies (Certificate)

 Program Description

-The European studies certificate program provides a broad overview of the European countries, from their natural environment to their cultural, demographic, economic and political aspects.
-The pressing issues facing Europe today reveal both its tremendous diversity and the globalizing elements that invite investigation.
+The European studies certificate program provides a broad overview of European countries, including their natural environment and their cultural, demographic, economic and political characteristics.

 Program Requirements